-• After March 31, 1999, by 31 cents.
+If you take the standard mileage rate, multiply the number of business miles by 34.5 cents.
 Add to this amount your parking fees and tolls, and enter the total on line 12.
+Do not deduct depreciation, rent or lease payments, or your actual operating expenses.